Meet Our Team

-Charlie qualified in 2003 and began her career at the West Suffolk Hospital before moving to Yorkshire in 2006 to specialise in musculoskeletal physiotherapy working in the NHS, private practice and with the Huddersfield Giants Rugby League Academy Teams.
+Charlie qualified in 2003 and began her career at the West Suffolk Hospital before moving to Yorkshire in 2006.
+Here she was able to specialise in musculoskeletal physiotherapy working in the NHS, private practice and with the Huddersfield Giants Rugby League Academy Teams.

-In 2010 she joined Leeds Carnegie as the Head of Academy Physiotherapy.
-Then in 2013 she became a Physio with the Great Britain Boxing Team, working for the English Institute of Sport supporting the athletes at home and international training camps and competitions including European and World Championships, the Glasgow Commonwealth Games and the Rio Olympics.
+Gaining valuable experience working for the English Institute of Sport supporting the athletes at home and international training camps and competitions Charlie has represented Great Britain at European and World Championship level, the Glasgow Commonwealth Games and the Rio Olympics in 2016.

 Throughout her career Charlie has worked extensively with elite athletes.
 She has a keen interest in the younger, developing athlete, injury prevention and rehabilitation and in 2015 she completed an MSc in Sports Injury Rehabilitation at Salford University.